Primeur Online Docs

 Connect:Direct Configuration

-When PRIMEUR Data One and the Connect:Direct Node reside on different machines, the first and most important step is to correctly manage shared folders between them.
+When PRIMEUR Data Mover and the Connect:Direct Node reside on different machines, the first and most important step is to correctly manage shared folders between them.
 Connect:Direct sends and receives files based on folder policies and the cdp script must contain a direct reference to the filesystems.
 When Connect:Direct acts as a server, files are received on its filesystem in a folder specified by the sender.
-If Connect:Direct and PRIMEUR Data One do not reside on the same machine, files can be received only if they share a folder.
+If Connect:Direct and PRIMEUR Data Mover do not reside on the same machine, files can be received only if they share a folder.

 1. If the Connect:Direct server is remote, you must mount shared filesystems to exchange files.
 See How to remap shared folders below.

-3. Copy the Connect:Direct API library (CDJAI.jar) in this folder: /ghibli-home/wlp/usr/servers/steng/lib/cd.
+3. Copy the Connect:Direct API library (CDJAI.jar) in this folder: ${STENG_HOME}/lib/cd.

-Important Note: Once the installation and the configuration are completed, restart the STENG before starting the server!
+Once the installation and the configuration are completed, restart the STENG before starting the server!

 How to remap shared folders

 This configuration file consists of several pairs of folder paths to remap incoming and outgoing files.
 Below, you can find some examples.
-Note: Paths may slightly change due to differences between Windows and Unix.

 Paths may slightly change due to differences between Windows and Unix.